bdragon300/go-asyncapi/docs/go-asyncapi/content/features/references.md

 {{< hint info >}}
-`go-asyncapi` waits for the command to be finished in timeout of 30 seconds (which can be configured by the `--file-resolver-timeout` flag).
+`go-asyncapi` waits for the command to be finished in timeout of 30 seconds (which can be configured by the `--resolver-timeout` flag).
 If a resolver process is still running after this timeout has passed, `go-asyncapi` does the *graceful shutdown*:

 1. `go-asyncapi` sends **SIGTERM** signal to a process awaiting it to be finished